projectcalico/calico/v2.1/getting-started/kubernetes/tutorials/advanced-policy.md

 The Kubernetes NetworkPolicy API allows users to express ingress policy to Kubernetes pods based on labels and ports.
-Calico implements this API, but also supports a number of policy features which are not currently expressble through the NetworkPolicy API such as CIDR and egress policy.
+Calico implements this API, but also supports a number of policy features which are not currently expressible through the NetworkPolicy API such as CIDR and egress policy.

 This guide walks through using the Calico APIs directly in conjunction with Kubernetes NetworkPolicy